 Weekend PTA to DPT Application Process

-Minimum overall and science grade point average of 3.0 in the undergraduate work (on a four-point scale).
+- Minimum overall and prerequisite grade point average of 3.0 in the undergraduate work (on a four-point scale).
 Courses with a grade below a "C" will not transfer but will be included in the cumulative grade point average.

-- Evidence of completion of a baccalaureate degree from an accredited institution recognized by the University of Findlay.
+- Evidence of completion of a baccalaureate degree from an accredited institution recognized by the University of Findlay, by September 1 of the year of application.

 - Evidence of having graduated from a CAPTE accredited physical therapist assistant program (transcripts may serve as evidence).